oSoloTurk/NesneYonelimliAnalizveTasarim/README.md

 Click <a href="https://github.com/oSoloTurk/NesneYonelimliAnalizveTasarim/blob/main/docs/report.pdf">here</a> for the report of project

-*Also you can see in the docs folder in the project root*
+*Also you can see in the docs folder at the project root*

 ## License